1990 Massachusetts gubernatorial election

 The 1990 Massachusetts gubernatorial election was held on November 6, 1990.
-Incumbent Democratic governor Michael Dukakis, his party's nominee for president after losing the presidency to then-vice president George H. W. Bush in 1988, opted to not seek a fourth term.
-Republican Bill Weld won the open seat, beating Democrat John Silber to become the first Republican governor of Massachusetts elected since 1970.
+Incumbent Democratic governor Michael Dukakis declined to seek a fourth term.
+Republican prosecutor Bill Weld won the open seat, beating Democratic university president John Silber to become the first Republican elected governor of Massachusetts since 1970.
 This was the first open-seat gubernatorial election in Massachusetts since 1960.

+Primary elections were held on September 18 and were marked by record voter turnout.
+Both candidates won their respective nominations in major political upsets over more established figures, each of whom held the party's official endorsement and large margins over the eventual victors in most opinion polling.
+Silber defeated former attorney general and lieutenant governor Francis Bellotti, despite polling behind Bellotti for the entire campaign.
+Weld defeated Steven Pierce, the Republican leader in the Massachusetts House of Representatives.
+Their victories were immediately labelled a political "revolution" against a major tax increase and the ongoing economic recession.